-Cellars None.
+Chimney breasts and fireplaces None.
+Internal decorations Visually inspected.
+Internal decorative finishes are generally papered or painted.
+Cellars None Cenars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the entrance hallway.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+The electrical consumer unit is located within the garage.
+Gas None. [ Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located in an external meter box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains water supply.
+Visible sections of pipework are of copper and PVC materials.
+Sanitary fittings in the bathroom comprise a white suite with low level wc, wash hand basin, bath and shower cabinet.
+The en-suite shower room contains white low level wc, wash hand basin and shower cabinet.
+There are stainless steel sink units within the kitchen and utility room.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Visible section of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a white suite with low level WC, wash hand basin and bath.
-There is a stainless steel sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart No tests whatsoever were carried out to the system or appliances.
-There is a recently fitted 'Worcester' boiler situated within the rear vestibule.
+There is a 'Worcester' floor mounted gas heating boiler situated within the garage.
 This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+Drainage Covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the main sewerage system.